efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/top-command_cheat_sheet.md

 **Some Shortcuts:**

-- Shift + p: Sort processes by CPU usage.
+- `Shift + p`: Sort processes by CPU usage.
-- Shift + m: Sort processes by memory usage.
+- `Shift + m`: Sort processes by memory usage.
-- Press K, enter a process ID to kill a process.
+- Press `K`, enter a process ID to kill a process.
-- Press D and enter to change the default delay time (1 = 1 second) for refreshing the top screen.
+- Press `D` and enter to change the default delay time (1 = 1 second) for refreshing the top screen.
-- Press e and choose a size unit (k, m, g, t, p) to change display units.
+- Press `e` and choose a size unit (k, m, g, t, p) to change display units.
-- Press i to show idle processes.
+- Press `i` to show idle processes.
-- Press n, enter the number of processes to display.
+- Press `n`, enter the number of processes to display.
 - `top -u root` to check user-specific usage.
-- Press t to toggle graphs on/off.
+- Press `t` to toggle graphs on/off.
-- Press Shift + l to locate and highlight a process.
+- Press `Shift + l` to locate and highlight a process.
-- Press r, enter a nice value to renice a Linux process (e.g., -20: highest, 0: default, +19: lowest).
+- Press `r`, enter a nice value to renice a Linux process (e.g., `-20: highest, 0: default, +19: lowest`).
 - In Linux, the nice value is an integer in the range of -19 to 20.
 The higher the nice value, the lower the priority of the process.
 The default nice value is zero.
-- Press c to show the absolute path of a running process.
+- Press `c` to show the absolute path of a running process.

 **Save Top Command Results in a File:**

 - `$ top -n 1 -b > top-output.txt`

 - Press Shift + o, enter a value to see processes using more than a specified %MEM.
+- Press Shift + o, enter a value (the processes that used more than 5% memory)
+- `%MEM>5.0`
+- Press Shift + o, enter a value (the processes that used more than 5% CPU)
+- `%CPU>5.0`

-- Press 'z' to add color to the display.
+- Press `z` to add color to the display.
-- Press Shift + Z to open color settings and choose display elements to change colors.
+- Press `Shift + Z` to open color settings and choose display elements to change colors.

   - Choose which display element you want to change by pressing:
     - S. Summary Data area.